 Presidents Day is celebrated in the United States on the third Monday of February.
 In Klamath Falls, Oregon, that entire weekend is dedicated to the Winter Wings Festival and birds.
-In fact, in 2013 the festival has expanded to four days, running from February 14 through 17.
+In fact, the festival has expanded to four days, running from February 13 through 16, 2014.
 This year the festival is headquartered, for the first two days, at the Running Y Ranch Resort then, over the weekend, at Oregon Institute of Technology (OIT).
 When we last toured the event in 2011, it was entirely headquartered at OIT.
 There we found vendors of all things birding – and more, presentations, seminars, art and photo contest entries, and activities for kids.
 In 2011, the event also offered a reception and bird quiz with writer, photographer and naturalist, Jeffrey Gordon.
-In 2013, three keynote speakers are scheduled, including:

 The seminars address topics of interest to birders, but with Canon as a major sponsor, many focus on photography with improved wildlife photography being the goal.
 In order to keep the event fresh, organizers bring in a different mix of seminars each year.
 The festival also offers a lot for kids.
 Live birds are a highlight.
 In 2011, we spotted a couple of young ladies walking around the venue with live kestrels – the smallest North American hawk.
 Kids were delighted with the opportunity to pet a live turkey and see a wood duck up close.
 Local school kids participated in an art contest, so their work was judged and displayed at the festival.